Proper actions and decompositions in equivariant K-theory: Mackey machine for equivariant vector bundles and compact normal subgroup

 \subsection{Decomposition of $G$-vector bundles}

-Let $E$ be a $G$-vector bundle over a $G$-space $X$, and let $A$ be a compact normal subgroup of $G$ acting trivially over $X$.
+Let $E$ be a $G$-vector bundle over a $G$-space $X$, and let $A$ be a compact normal subgroup of $G$ acting trivially on $X$.
 Since $A$ is compact we can assume that $E$ is endowed with an $A$-invariant Hermitian metric.
 Each fiber is therefore a unitary representation of $A$.
-By a result in \cite{segal} we know that the restriction $E\mid_A$ considered as an $A$-vector bundle can be decomposed into isotypical parts where $\rho$ is considered as the trivial $A$-bundle $X \times V_\rho \rightarrow X$ and $\Hom_A(E_1,E_2)$ is the bundle of $A$-equivariant maps between two $A$-bundles $E_1,E_2$ endowed with the trivial $A$-action.
-Let $E_\rho=\rho\otimes\Hom_A(\rho,E)$ and call it the \emph{$\rho$-isotypical part of $E$}. \begin{defn} Let $X$ be a $G$-space, where the action of $A$ is trivial and $\rho:A\to U(V)$ is an irreducible $A$-representation.
-A $G_{[\rho]}$-vector bundle $p:E\to X$ is $(G_{[\rho]},\rho)$-isotypical if each fiber $E_x$ is an $A$-representation isomorphic to a multiple of $\rho$. \end{defn}
+By a result in \cite{segal} we know that the restriction $E\mid_A$ considered as an $A$-vector bundle can be decomposed into isotypic parts where $\rho$ is considered as the trivial $A$-bundle $X \times V_\rho \rightarrow X$ and $\Hom_A(E_1,E_2)$ is the bundle of $A$-equivariant maps between two $A$-bundles $E_1,E_2$ endowed with the trivial $A$-action.
+Let $E_\rho=\rho\otimes\Hom_A(\rho,E)$ and call it the \emph{$\rho$-isotypic part of $E$}. \begin{defn} Let $X$ be a $G$-space, where the action of $A$ is trivial and $\rho:A\to U(V)$ is an irreducible $A$-representation.
+A $G_{[\rho]}$-vector bundle $p:E\to X$ is $(G_{[\rho]},\rho)$-isotypic if each fiber $E_x$ is an $A$-representation isomorphic to an integer multiple of $\rho$. \end{defn}

 Another way to say that each fiber $E_x$ is an $A$-representation isomorphic to a multiple of $\rho$ is that the map

 is an isomorphism of $A$-vector bundles.\\